marko-js/marko/docs/language-guide.md

 # Macros

 Parameterized macros allow for reusable fragments within an HTML template.
-A macro can be defined using the `<def>` directive.
+A macro can be defined using the `<macro>` directive.

 ## macro